M1rotv0rets/Stylized_Text/README.md

 Website for generating different fonts.
 For example strikethrough, bold, zalgo.
-The calculator is written in JavaScript, HTML and CSS.
+The Stylized Text Generator is written in JavaScript, HTML and CSS.
 The code is stored in index.html.